Fire on the Amazon: Plot

+While driving away, the pistoleiro fires at them.
+Ataninde shoots the pistoleiro, but not mortally.
+As Chato arrives with his sea plane, the pistoleiro kills Ataninde with a crossbow.
+O'Brien finally kills the pistoleiro, and Chato flies O'Brien and Alyssa away from arriving police.
+Before she dies, Alyssa asks O'Brien to promise her, "Write about what you feel, not about what you have seen".

 Production

 As reported on A&E's Biography on November 18, 2005, in an interview clip with the film's director, the film was a harrowing experience in many ways.
 Bullock was concerned that the canoe she was riding could have possibly tipped over and dumped her in dangerous waters.

+Reception

+Leonard Maltin summarized that this "well-intentioned 'save the rainforest'" film was "marred" by Sheffer's "reckless and hostile behavior" and whose "contrived romance" with Bullock is not believable.